WorkplaceX/Framework/Framework.Cli/Template/Application.Website/Shared/Readme.md

 # Shared
-* frameworkStyle.scss (can be referenced by websites)
+* frameworkStyle.scss (can be referenced by master website)
-* CustomComponent/ (Available in all websites)
+* CustomComponent/ (Available in all master websites)